Zapper-fi/protocol/docs/api/pricing.md

 # Pricing

 ## Overview
 The Zapper API uses a credit-based system where each API call consumes a specific number of credits from your balance.
-Our flexible pricing model allows you to purchase credits using various cryptocurrencies and offers volume-based discounts for larger purchases.
+Our flexible pricing model allows you to purchase credits onchain and offers volume-based discounts for larger purchases.

 ## Credit System Basics
 - **Exchange Rate**: 1,000 Credits = $1 USD